DangerousPrototypes/BusPirate5-docs-firmware/docs/overview/hardware.md

 ![](./img/bp-rgb-dark.jpg)

-Bus Pirate 5 is universal serial interface tool designed by hackers, for hackers.
+Bus Pirate 5 is the universal serial interface tool designed by hackers, for hackers.
 It's crammed full of hardware and firmware features that make probing chips pleasant and easy.

 - LCD - A beautiful 240x320 pixel color IPS (all angle viewing) LCD acts as a pin label, while also showing the voltage on each pin and the current consumption of the programmable power supply unit.
 - 16 RGB LEDs - It's customary to have an indicator LED, so to check that box we added 16 SK6812 RGB LEDs.